Do you have sore heels? If heel pain is interfering with how you move, how you feel and how you live, then it’s time to

 Plantar fasciitis and the heel pain associated with it, can last on and off for months and years if it is not properly managed and allowed to heal.
 This is because we continue to use it during each step, so it never gets a real rest – unlike when you have your arm in a cast or sling.
-We know how restrictive and limiting having a cast or moon boot is to your life and work can be, so our treatment of plantar fasciitis does not involve these measures, unless necessary like in a plantar fascial tear or rupture.
+We know how restrictive and limiting having a cast or moon boot is to your life and work can be, so our heel spur treatment of plantar fasciitis does not involve these measures, unless necessary like in a plantar fascial tear or rupture.